 - Patti McGill Peterson - Weaving the Streets/People's History Archive Grant: Students accepted to off-campus study programs have the opportunity to apply for a Patti McGill Peterson grant through Weaving the Streets & People’s History Archive, an ongoing collaboration between the Richard F. Brush Art Gallery and Weave News.
 This project focuses on how ordinary people use public space.
 Accepted students will receive funds in exchange for researching, writing, and publishing several short articles related to their abroad coursework and interests for Weave News, keeping in mind the general purpose of the project, and to collect several artifacts for the People’s History Archive.

-While completing an application for these grants, students should consult with a faculty or staff member who will advise, review the final draft of the proposal, and write a recommendation about the student and the proposal.
+While completing an application for these grants, students are to consult with a faculty or staff member who will advise, review the final draft of the proposal, and write a recommendation about the student and the proposal.
 Students applying for Independent Travel/Research Grants must also make an appointment to discuss their proposal with the Associate Dean of International Studies.

 Applications are reviewed by the Committee on International and Intercultural Studies and/or a Committee of Weave News Editors.
 Decisions are announced about two weeks after the deadline.
 We encourage you to review the previous Grant Recipients for an idea of projects that have been funded.
 Previous grant recipients' stories can be found at our Travel Grant Map and Archive.

 Grants will be made only to matriculated SLU students whose grant project is completed before the end of the last semester in residence.
 Grants may not be used for equipment, internships, package tours, or tuition/fees for courses or programs.
 Other SLU Scholarships, Fellowships and Grants are available to St. Lawrence students who are interested in working on international internships and enrichment projects.
 Detailed information is available through Career Services.